Cumbernauld: Sport and leisure

 Cumbernauld hosted Clyde F.C, who play football in the Scottish League Two, who resided at Broadwood Stadium, which was their home since they relocated from their traditional base of Glasgow in February 1994, until 2022.
 Their prior interim use of other football grounds has led Clyde fans to be known as the "Gypsy Army".
+The stadium hosts a range of matches including use by Rangers W.F.C. for Champions' League matches.

 In 2012, Broadwood Stadium's grass pitch was replaced by a new artificial FIFA standard 3G surface in a partnership between fellow tenants and Lowland League club Cumbernauld Colts, North Lanarkshire Leisure and the local council.
 Cumbernauld is home to Junior football side Cumbernauld United who play at Guy's Meadow.

-Five-a-side can be played at the Tryst Sports Centre or Broadwood who also have seven-a-side and full size pitches.
+Five-a-side can be played at Guy's Meadow, Tryst Sports Centre, and Broadwood who also have seven-a-side and full size pitches.
 Pitches are bookable at Ravenswood and Oak Road too.
-Broadwood also has a BMX track and spin classes for cycling.
+Broadwood also has a youth-Olympic level BMX track and spin classes for cycling.